Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 What Is Wedge Flex In A Golf Shaft

 Wedge flex is a term given to a wedge shaft that is specifically made for wedges.
-It is a little softer flex so that it creates more spin on full shots and short shots around the green.
+It is a little softer shaft so that it creates more spin on full shots and short shots around the green.

 The first wedge shaft that I saw with this name was a True Temper Dynamic Gold shaft.
 I believe that True Temper teamed up with Vokey Wedges and you can now get a wedge flex shaft in your Vokey wedges.
 These are the stock wedge shafts that you can buy off the shelf at your local golf shop.